OpenFAST/openfast/docs/source/user/hydrodyn/input_files.rst

 hydrodynamic coefficients both with and without marine growth.
 A given element will either use the marine growth or the standard version of a coefficient, but never both.
-Note that input members are split into elements per Section 7.5.2, one of the splitting rules guarantees the previous statement is true.
+Note that input members are split into elements, one of the splitting rules guarantees the previous statement is true.
 Which members have marine growth is defined by the MARINE GROWTH table of :numref:`hd-marine-growth`.
 You can specify only one model type, **MCoefMod**, for any given member in the MEMBERS table.
 However, different members can specify different coefficient models.

+.. elements per Section 7.5.2, one of the splitting rules guarantees the
+..
+TODO 7.5.2 is the theory section which does not yet exist.

 In the hydrodynamic coefficient input parameters, **Cd**, **Ca**, and **Cp** refer to the viscous-drag, added-mass, and dynamic-pressure